redferret/rowdy/README.md

 This is an interpreter, developed in Java, I wrote for Principals of Programming Languages.
 The interpretor uses recursive-decent parsing

-Consult the wiki for more information about [Rowdy Wiki](https://github.com/redferret/rowdy/wiki)
+Consult the [Rowdy Wiki](https://github.com/redferret/rowdy/wiki) for more information